rbuurma/rise-2017/Assignments/Rise_assignment_8_CS1_collab.md

 #### Archive
 We have two corpora that stand in for the “archive” or - to use the words of Margaret Cohen - “the great unread” (“Narratology in the Archive of Literature,” 61) - all of those books that were published and (possibly) read at one time but which have not been read much since.
 Our first “archive” corpus is CHAWTON,  a collection of 75 novels drawn from the Chawton House Library’s Novels Online project, which contains little-known novels written (primarily) by women and published during the eighteenth and early nineteenth centuries.

-A alternate model for “archive” is SINGERMENDENHALL.
+A alternate model for “archive” is [SINGERMENDENHALL](https://github.com/earlynovels/digital-collection).
 This corpus contains seventy-five rare works of eighteenth-century fiction drawn from the Singer-Mendenhall collection at the University of Pennsylvania.
 The SINGERMENDENHALL corpus is different because it was created via OCR of scanned novels; we then processed the resulting (very messy) text by removing "non-words" (any words that appear < 200 times in the Google ngram corpus) and uppercase words.
+The corpus was selected and curated by Dr. Alice McGrath and Dr. Lindsay Van Tine.

 Are either of these corpora a perfect representation of the "real" archive of late-eighteenth and early-nineteenth-century fiction?
 Nope!
 But there's really no perfect representation, and there is a lot we can learn from this one.

-### How to run the CS21 "more distinctive words" program [
+### How to run the CS21 "more distinctive words" program

-We will walk through the program with Professor Wicentowski in class next week so that you have a basic idea of how it implements the “most distinctive word” calculation.

 We will be running this program - written in the programming language Python - from the command line via your Terminal (on Mac) or PowerShell (on PC).
 The command line is simply a different tool for viewing and interacting with the files and programs on your computer.
 You have already completed a tutorial teaching you the basics of how to navigate your file structure and run programs from the command line.